Cheska Garcia: Career

 In 1992, Garcia began her television career, along with her brother Patrick; both appeared as cast members for Ang TV until 1996.

 In 2015, Garcia hosted Mommy Hacks, a parenting lifestyle show on CNN Philippines, with Rica Peralejo-Bonifacio.
 The show is renewed for a second season but was renamed Mommy Manual.

 Onscreen she is often cast as the female antagonist.

 Personal life

 On October 9, 2008, Garcia married Doug Kramer, a professional basketball player in the Philippine Basketball Association for the GlobalPort.
 They have three children - Clair Kendra, Scarlett Louvelle, and Gavin Phoenix.
 She chose to give up her show business career to become a full-time mother.

+On April 22, 2024, Garcia mourned the passing of her mother, Maria Celeste Dahlia Villalobos Velasco.